 Mayo Clinic has one for $50 – but it seems pretty sterile, and has no refund policy.

-Honestly guys, I’m having a hard time finding much under $100 that is any good.
+Honestly, guys, I’m having a hard time finding much under $100 that is any good.
 Which is sad.

-Which is why I really try to keep my own class super reasonable.
+This is why I really try to keep my own class super reasonable.